Northern Franklin

+Northern Franklin, formerly RV Franklin, is an oceanographic and hydrographic research vessel built by NQEA in Cairns, Queensland, Australia for the CSIRO in 1984 for surveys around Australia.
+Since 2005 it has operated in European waters by the marine survey operator MMT, based in Sweden.

+History

+RV Franklin was constructed in Cairns, Queensland from 1983–1985 at a reported cost of AU$12.2 million and was operated by CSIRO as Australia's first Marine National Facility (MNF).
+It undertook 180 MNF voyages in the Australian region and in the Southern Ocean between 1985 and 2002.

-In 2003, Franklin was replaced as the Marine National Facility by the RV Southern Surveyor and the vessel was sold, first to a group of northern hemisphere private investors, and subsequently (in 2005) to the European marine survey operator MMT, based in Sweden.
-MMT subsequently became part of the worldwide operator Ocean Infinity.
+In 2003, Franklin was replaced as the Marine National Facility by the Southern Surveyor and sold to a group of northern hemisphere private investors, who sold it in 2005 to European marine survey operator MMT, based in Sweden.
+MMT subsequently became part of Ocean Infinity.

 As at 2025, the vessel continues to operate in the northern hemisphere for marine survey work, under the name Northern Franklin; its operations are run via the company Northern Survey by arrangement with MMT, sailing under the flag of Denmark.